kyungjae-lee/engineers-notebook/operating-systems/operating-system-security.md

 * Stack protection mechanisms
   * An effective method for protecting programs against classic stack overflow attacks is to instrument the function entry and exit code to set up and then check its stack frame for any evidence of corruption.
   * Stackguard, one of the best-known protection mechanisms, is a GNU Compiler Collection (GCC) compiler extension that inserts additional function entry and exit code.
+* Otherwise, be a good programmer yourself!
+Be mindful of how memory is used.

 ### Run-Time Defense

 Aims to detect and abort attacks in executing programs.

-* Executable address space protection
+* Executable address space protection (Address space enforcement)
   * A possible defense is to block the execution of code on the stack, on the assumption that executable code should only be found elsewhere in the processes address space.
   * Extensions have been made available to Linux, BSD, and other UNIX-style systems to support the addition of the no-execute bit.
 * Guard pages
-  * Caps are placed between the ranges of addresses used for each of the components of the address space.
+  * Gaps (pages that will never be used) are placed between the ranges of addresses used for each of the components of the address space.
   * These gaps, or guard pages, are flagged in the MMU as illegal addresses and any attempt to access them results in the process being aborted.
   * A further extension places guard pages between stack frames or between different allocations on the heap.
+  * This will increase the size of the process image, but less costly than other two.
 * Address space randomization
+  * At every run-time, the address of the process image is changed.
+(OS need to be able to support this!)
   * A run-time technique that can be used to thwart attacks involves manipulation of the location of key data structures in the address space of a process.
   * Moving the stack memory region around by a megabyte or so has minimal impact on most programs but makes predicting the targeted buffer's address almost impossible.
   * Another technique is to use security extension that randomizes the order of loading standard libraries by a program and their virtual memory address locations.